Modeling

 The model optimization uses the grid search approach, leveraging the principle of cross-validation to identify the best parameters.
 Cross-validation tests various parameter combinations using different subsets of the training data.
 To address the issue of spatial correlation, the distinct groups defined in the Train-Test-Split tab are used sequentially in the validation phase.
 This strategy ensures that parameter selection is not compromised by overfitting due to spatial correlation.

 The parameter combination that yields the best results is then applied to recompute the algorithm over the entire training dataset.
-Upon training the model, a score and interpretative figures are generated and made available to users.

 Interpretation Figures